Pilgrimage to Holywell and Lancashire

 Later, a shrine was established in Shrewsbury around 1138, it and St. Winefride’s Well became important pilgrimage destinations.

 After visiting the well, we had Mass on the Feast of St. Mark, the evangelist in the chapel built above.
-(See picture – left).
+(See picture – above).
 Afterwards, Fr.
 Jonathan Redvers Harris sprinkled the congregation (“Asperges” style) with water from the well.

 A few miles from Holywell in the village of Pantasaph is the Franciscan Friary that is the national shrine of St. (Padre) Pio.
 People have been coming to here for 125 years on a constant spiritual journey.
 In 1852 the church of St. David’s, in Pantasaph was completed and, together with other buildings and surrounding land was given to the Franciscan Friars.
 The Friary became the mother house, where all young postulants in Britain came to begin their novitiate.
 The Order based at Pantasaph is the Capuchins and Padre Pio was also a Capuchin.